mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 volume of traffic and things have gotten noticeably better since the work was completed.
 Unfortunately, most ships are just passing through and that is a problem.
-People currently see Chant as a ‘highway’ of sorts, an obstacle to get through to reach more lucrative markets elsewhere.
-The Imperium wants to see more traffic going rimward where the benefits of trade might revitalise the subsector’s fortunes.
+People currently see Chant as a 'highway' of sorts, an obstacle to get through to reach more lucrative markets elsewhere.
+The Imperium wants to see more traffic going rimward where the benefits of trade might revitalise the subsector's fortunes.

 The CSRP has two key roles: economic evangelism and public relations, both of which are to be achieved